-- Open Water Foundation Data – Compiled/directed to by Open Water Foundation, but data is from various sources
+- Open Water Foundation – Compiled/directed to by Open Water Foundation, but data is from various sources

 This website provides data resources, including spatial datasets and other useful data for water resources.
-The datasets listed below are organized and formatted to simplify use.
+The datasets listed are organized and formatted to simplify use.
 In many cases datasets consist of reformatted or value-added data from an original data source.
 OWF does not generally collect data, although they may help access hard-to-find data and join separate datasets.
 Their website also provides access to water resources data visualizations.

 - Poudre Straightline Diagram – Colorado Division of Water Resources, 2007

 This is a GIS-based schematic diagram of all the diversions and returns or transmountain imports along the Cache la Poudre River.
 It also provides the amounts of decrees for the major diversions.

 - South Platte GIS Data – Colorado Division of Water Resources, mostly updated in 2012

 This webpage links to a variety of GIS data layers available for download, including division boundaries, aquifer boundaries, bedrock, irrigated land (and associated ditch headgates and wells, ditch service areas, and relational tables), and water-related structures.

 - Ecologically Sustainable Water Management: Managing River Flows for Ecological Integrity – Richter, Mathews, Harrison & Wigington, 2003